nplrkn/alsoran/documentation/backlog.md

 - Review all readmes as seen on Github, esp front page and roadmap
 - Go public
 ----SCALE OUT / MULTIPLE TNLA----
-- Only 1st worker initializes NG interface and 2nd worker joins in
-- 1st worker receives DU connection and adds 2nd worker
+- Test one UE through each worker - step through trace
 - 2nd worker receives UP connection and adds 1st worker
 - 1st worker sets up NGAP but 2nd worker gets E1 - run through multiple permutations of control logic?
-- Test one UE through each worker
 - Switchover of UE on dead worker - RAN initiated
 - Switchover of UE on dead worker - AMF initiated
 - Restart and catchup of coordinator